nova0821/iotjs-wiki/Build-for-NuttX.md

 * enabled rcS file in /etc/init.d so that we can use micro SD
 * enabled Network, UART6 for serial debug message
 * filter too many debug message for network
+* Add 'ccmram' section in loader script so that to make more room for JerryScript
+* Add 'gpio' device driver to make I/O pin control possible from ECMAScript

 The patch include some fixes that occurred when working with current version of IoT.js, some of the fixes are;
 * fix nxflat that had some problem when reading micro SD card